atlas-blocks/atlas/README.md

 ```
 It may take some time since `Julia` has a pretty slow precompiling speed.
  - When you update the frontend, everything should update automatically (you don't need to restart the docker container).
- - When updating `Julia`'s backend, sometimes it will be able to recompile, but sometimes you will have to restart the whole thing...
+ - When updating `Julia`'s backend, usually it will be able to recompile, but sometimes you will have to rebuild the `julia-backend` Docker image.

 The server will be available on the http://localhost:8080/document.